earobinson95/emilyarobinson--blogdownSite/content/home/experience.md

   location = "Nebraska"
   date_start = "2019-01-01"
   date_end = ""
-  description = """During my time working as a statistical consultant at the SC3L at UNL, I have worked with more than 30 clients one-on-one to design experiments, conduct power analyses, summarize data, and conduct statistical analyses."""
+  description = """During my time working as a statistical consultant, I worked with more than 65 clients one-on-one to design experiments, conduct power analyses, summarize data, and conduct statistical analyses.
+I have collaborated on graduate thesis as well as manuscripts for peer reviewed journal publication."""

 [[experience]]
-  title = "Graduate Teaching Assistant" company = "University of Nebraska - Lincoln" company_url = ""
+  title = "Graduate Teaching Assistant (Instructor of Record)" company = "University of Nebraska - Lincoln" company_url = ""
   location = "Nebraska"